 It’s also easy to make at home and the only ingredients needed are water, onion, green celery, parsley, cabbage, small leek and of course the most important ingredient, chicken (any piece will do).
 Season with pepper and salt.

 Another very traditional polish food is Gołąbki, which is made of minced pork with rice, mushrooms, and onions wrapped into cabbage leaves.
-The cabbage packages are then fried in fat before being served.
+The cabbage packages are then baked or fried in fat before being served.